jayson-nacional/my_coding_journal/php/language_reference/type_system_float.md

 ## NAN

-Cannot be compared to other values including itself, sould be checked with `is_nan()`
+Cannot be compared to other values including itself, should be checked with `is_nan()`